rayattack/pidentity/docs/contracts.md

 ```

 #### Contact
 This is recorded personal identifying information that can be used to identify a persona (app, human etc).
-Contact blocks are how you tell pydentity to
+Contact blocks are how you tell pidentity to
 target personas.
 As usual - let's look at some code.

 ```py